Moving becomes so much easier when you have a plan in place.

 First, make sure you get a little bit of privacy by setting up your curtains.
 Next, put your cosmetics and towels in bathroom, and take out a few pots and frying pans that you are likely to use in the following days.

 Take out your rugs and the carpets, and place them on the floor.
 This will protect your floors from getting stained and you from getting a cold if you moved to a colder environment.
+If your rugs or carpets are dirty, give them a thorough clean or hire a professional carpet cleaner.
+We recommend the guys at Vale Carpet Cleaning or Cardiff Carpet Cleaning.

 In the following days, make sure you set aside a few hours every day for unpacking.
 After day 3, you should be done with everything.